 3.7 If Amendments are noted in the Confirmation Note as a ‘round’ the Client must send across all final Amendments together as a collated list.
 Any amendments submitted separately to this list may not be accepted or may be charged for by the Agency in addition to the project Fee.

 3.7 Major Amendments refer to any bigger and more complicated changes.
-This means revisions such as considerable changing of layouts (moving pictures, texts and images around), changing the order of copy or pages, adding large volumes of copy or significant amounts of copy enough to impact upon the layout, adjusting typography or making changes to illustrations that significantly alter the illustration such as changing line thickness or style, multiple changes to photography that constitute a re-edit or dramatic colour, contrast or style changes.
+This means revisions such as, but not limited to, considerable changing of layouts (moving pictures, texts and images around), changing the order of copy or pages, adding large volumes of copy or significant amounts of copy enough to impact upon the layout, adjusting typography, making changes to illustrations that significantly alter the illustration such as changing line thickness or style, multiple changes to photography that constitute a re-edit or dramatic colour, contrast or style changes.

 3.10 The Client accepts that it is impossible to include every scenario here, and some changes fall between minor and major, in which case it will be at the Agency’s sole discretion as to whether they determine that an Amendment is classed as minor or major.